 Manx cats

 Manx cats have a genetic abnormality that results in a short or non-existent tail (known as sacrocaudal dysgenesis) which is the signature feature of the cat breed.
-However, this causes numerous associated problems including digestive tract problems that can lead to constipation and faecal incontinence, rectal prolapse, defects of the urinary tract, urinary incontinence and spina bifida [1].
+However, this can cause numerous associated problems including digestive tract problems that can lead to constipation and faecal incontinence, rectal prolapse, defects of the urinary tract, urinary incontinence and spina bifida [1].

 Munchkin cats